Ullaakut/astronomer/README.md

     </a>
 </p>

-Astronomer is a tool to fetch data from every GitHub user who starred a common repository and compute how likely it is that those users are real humans.
+Astronomer is a tool that fetches data from every GitHub user who starred a common repository and computes how likely it is that those users are real humans.
-The goal of this tool is to **detect illegitimate GitHub stars from bot accounts**, which could be used to artificially increase the popularity of an open source project.
+The goal of Astronomer is to **detect illegitimate GitHub stars from bot accounts**, which could be used to artificially increase the popularity of an open source project.

 ## Trust algorithm